BiDAlab/BeCAPTCHA-Mouse/README.md

 # BeCAPTCHA-Mouse Benchmark
-BeCAPTCHA-Mouse Benchmark for development of bot detection technologyes based on mouse dynamics [1].
+BeCAPTCHA-Mouse Benchmark for development of bot detection technologyes based on mouse dynamics.

 ## INSTRUCTIONS FOR DOWNLOADING BeCAPTCHA-Mouse Benchmark
 1) [Download license agreement](http://atvs.ii.uam.es/atvs/licenses/BeCAPTCHA_Mouse_Benchmark.pdf), send by email one signed and scanned copy to **atvs@uam.es** according to the instructions given in point 2.